25 Years and Still Riding

 If you would like to receive our Monthly Digital Newsletter you can sign-up HERE.

-Our next Board Meeting will be Tuesday, February 7th at 6:30 pm at Axe Billy Grill which is located on the 3rd floor of the Downtown Athletic Club.
+Our next Board Meeting will be Tuesday, March 13th at 6:30 pm.
+The meeting will be held at the small conference room in the Stellaria Building, 150 Shelton-McMurphey Blvd Suite #104.
 Members and the public are encouraged to attend.

 WITH TARYN HAND, SPORTS DIETICIAN AND AVID CYCLIST